davidarchanjo/spring-boot-debezium-postgres/README.md

 <br>

 ## HOW TO TEST
-1. Spin up a Docker PostgreSQL instance by setting the only required property to enable the database usage by Debezium, i.e. `wal_level = logical`:
+1. Spin up a Docker PostgreSQL instance by setting the only required property to enable the database usage by Debezium, `wal_level = logical`.
 ```shell
 $ docker run --name postgres -e POSTGRES_PASSWORD=postgres -p 5432:5432 --rm -it postgres:11-alpine3.16 -c wal_level=logical
 ```